AVSLab/basilisk/docs/source/Install/installOnWindows.rst

     (venv) $ python conanfile.py

-   This creates the Visual Studio 16 2019 IDE project in ``dist3`` and build the project.
+   This creates the Visual Studio 16 2019 IDE project in ``dist3`` and builds the project.
    You can also specify the generator directly in this build process and select other versions of Visual Studio.
    For other configure and build options, including running ``cmake`` directly, see :ref:`configureBuild`.
    This process will verify that the minimum required Basilisk python packages are installed, and that